Chethan-Mns/DataStructures_Python/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code for your own purposes.

 Customize the README further to include any additional information or details specific to your project.